Backyard Builder

 We Built a Shed From Plans and It Only Took Three Weekends Instead of One

-The rain started exactly four minutes after we finished unloading the pressure-treated 4x4s from the back of the truck.
+The rain started exactly four minutes after we finished unloading the pressure-treated 4x4s from the back of the truck this past March.
 It wasn’t a gentle North Carolina spring mist, either—it was one of those sideways-blowing, bucket-dumping downpours that turns our red clay yard into a slip-and-slide in about thirty seconds.
-We stood there, under the eaves of the back porch, staring at a pile of lumber that cost more than our first car, wondering if we were actually "building people" or just two idiots with a mortgage and a dream.
+We stood there, under the eaves of the back porch, staring at a pile of lumber that cost us around $1,442, wondering if we were actually 'building people' or just two idiots with a mortgage and a dream.

-He says: I’ll be honest, I thought we’d have the floor frame done by noon.
+He says: I’ll be honest, I thought we’d have the floor frame done by noon on that first Saturday.
 I had the impact driver, a fresh box of three-inch screws, and a brand-new level.
 How hard could it be to build a rectangle on the ground?
 Turns out, the ground isn't flat.
 Like, at all.
-Our backyard looks level until you try to put a 10-foot board on it, and then suddenly you realize you’re dealing with a four-inch drop from one corner to the other.
+Our backyard looks level until you try to put a 10-foot board on it, and then suddenly you realize you’re dealing with a five-inch drop from one corner to the other.
+I spent the first four hours just staring at the dirt, questioning every life choice that led me to owning a half-acre of North Carolina clay.

 She says: And this is why I insisted on buying plans.
-My original plan was to draw something on a napkin and wing it, but after realizing we’d probably end up with a shed that leaned like the Tower of Pisa, I went hunting for actual blueprints.
-We ended up using TedsWoodworking because I needed someone to tell me exactly how many joists to buy so we didn't have to make fourteen trips to the hardware store.
-(Spoiler: We still made four trips, but that’s a personal record for us.)
+My original strategy was to draw something on a napkin and wing it, but after realizing we’d probably end up with a shed that leaned like the Tower of Pisa, I went hunting for actual blueprints.
+We ended up using TedsWoodworking because I needed someone to tell me exactly how many joists to buy so we didn't have to make seventeen trips to the hardware store.
+(Spoiler: We still made nine trips, but that’s a personal record for us.)

 Weekend One: The Battle of the Red Clay

 He says: By Sunday evening of the first weekend, we had a floor.
 Just a floor.
 It was a very nice floor—sturdy enough to dance on—but it definitely wasn't a shed yet.
-The neighbor, Joe, walked over with a beer, looked at our 8x10 platform, and asked if we were building a very small stage for a very small band.
-I just glared at him through the sawdust.
+The neighbor, Joe, walked over with a cold one, looked at our 8x10 platform, and asked if we were building a very small stage for a very small band.
+I just glared at him through the sawdust and mud.
+I was too tired to even come up with a witty comeback.

-• My Shed Plans: We actually cross-referenced this for the foundation guidance.
-If you’re worried about local codes or how to handle a slope, these guys have the best "how-to" for the boring-but-important structural stuff.
+• My Shed Plans: We actually used this for the foundation guidance.
+If you’re worried about local codes or how to handle a sloped yard (like our five-inch drop from hell), their structural advice is top-notch.

 Weekend Two: The Part Where It Actually Looks Like a Building

 Weekend two is when the magic happens.
 This is the framing phase.
-There is nothing—and I mean nothing—as satisfying as nailing two studs together, tilting a wall up, and realizing you just created a "space."
+There is nothing—and I mean nothing—as satisfying as nailing two studs together, tilting a wall up, and realizing you just created a 'space.'
+It’s the first time the project stops looking like a pile of wood and starts looking like a building.
+This felt way more rewarding than our raised deck build, mostly because the walls gave us some actual shade from the afternoon sun.

-She says: This is also the part where the "tag-team" energy gets tested.
+She says: This is also the part where the 'tag-team' energy gets tested.
 I was the Chief Measuring Officer, and he was the Muscle.
 The problem is that a 2x4 isn't actually two inches by four inches.
 It’s 1.5 by 3.5.
 If you forget that for even one second while calculating your wall height, your roof is going to sit on there like a hat that’s three sizes too small.
+We learned that lesson the hard way during a previous project, so this time I was checking the plans every five minutes.

 We hit a major snag on Saturday afternoon.
-We realized we’d framed the door opening for a 36-inch door, but the plans (and the pre-hung door I’d already bought on sale) required a 38-inch rough opening.
+We realized we’d framed the door opening for a 36-inch door, but the plans (and the pre-hung door I’d already bought on sale in February) required a 38-inch rough opening.
 We had to take a crowbar to the studs we’d just nailed in.
-It felt like a defeat.
+It felt like a total defeat.
 We sat on the floor joists, shared a lukewarm soda, and almost called it quits for the day.
+This is the 'messy middle' of DIY—the part where you want to hire someone to just finish it so you can go back to having a life.

-But that’s the thing about having a plan like the ones in My Shed Plans—you can see the finish line.
-We adjusted the header, moved the studs, and by Sunday night, the "skeleton" of the shed was standing.
+He says: But that’s the thing about having a plan—you can see the finish line.
+We adjusted the header, moved the studs, and by Sunday night, the 'skeleton' of the shed was standing.
 It looked like a real building!
 We even stood inside it and mimed where the lawnmower and the potting bench would go.
+I felt like a king in a very small, windowless castle.

 Weekend Three: The Roof (or, Why I Discovered I’m Afraid of Heights)

-The trick to a roof is the "birds-mouth cut"—that little notch where the rafter sits on the wall.
+The trick to a roof is the 'birds-mouth cut'—that little notch where the rafter sits on the wall.
 If you get the angle wrong, the whole roof will be wonky.
-This is where we stopped guessing and followed the blueprints down to the millimeter.
+This is where we stopped guessing and followed the blueprints in TedsWoodworking down to the millimeter.
 We used a speed square (which, for the record, is the coolest tool ever invented) to mark our angles.
+Once those rafters were locked in, the structure felt incredibly solid.
+Even Joe the neighbor stopped by and nodded in approval, which is the rural NC equivalent of a five-star review.

 What We Learned (The Hard Way)

 If you’re sitting there in your own backyard, looking at a pile of tools and wondering if you can actually do this—you can.
 You don't need a degree in architecture.
-You just need a bit of stubbornness and a set of plans that treats you like a smart person who just happens to not know what a "purlin" is yet.
+You just need a bit of stubbornness and a set of plans that treats you like a smart person who just happens to not know what a purlin is yet.
+We've even started looking into the Self Sufficient Backyard guide for our next phase, which involves rain barrels and a small greenhouse addition.
+Once you build the first thing, the bug just bites you.
+You can check out our full review of that guide here if you're curious about turning your yard into a mini-farm.

 Don't wing it like we almost did.
-Grab a set of professional plans and save yourself the headache (and the marriage counseling).
-We highly recommend starting with TedsWoodworking for the sheer variety, or My Shed Plans if you want to focus specifically on getting that perfect storage space built right the first time.
+Grab a set of professional plans and save yourself the headache (and the potential divorce).
+We highly recommend starting with TedsWoodworking for the sheer variety—it’s what got us through this build—or My Shed Plans if you want to focus specifically on getting that perfect storage space built right the first time without the fluff.